team-pltb/pltb/README.md

 ### Histograms

-To generate the histogram plots out of the precomputed results execute the following commands:
+To generate the histogram plots using the precomputed results execute the following commands:

 ```SHELL
 ./eval/calculate_distances.py --raxml <PATH_TO_YOUR_RAXML_BINARY> eval/res/results/*/*.result --hist